This policy is intended to reinforce United Way Elgin Middlesex’s commitment to providing accessible Constituent Services.

 This Policy applies to Board members, employees and those volunteering for the organization.

 To read further about our Accessibility policies please see the attached PDF.
-Accessibility Policy United Way London and Middlesex
+Accessibility Policy United Way Elgin Middlesex

 Members of the public are welcome to express concerns to United Way with respect to the conduct of its staff, volunteers and operations.
 Learn more about Complaints policy.